 At least 284 people in the Philippines were killed by the first storm, which strengthened into a typhoon and barreled into Vietnam Wednesday, killing at least 74 people.
 Both countries are struggling to recover with hundreds of thousands displaced by the floodwaters.

 We are responding to this desperate situation by offering emergency funds to our mission partners in the field for disaster relief.
-Click here to see how you can help by donating to our Philippines/Vietnam disaster relief fund.

 One of our partners in Manila emailed us today describing the need: